ioccc-src/winner/2024/README.md

-* Depending on the address of a variable, as not all platforms support [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), as the single source of pseudo-randomness isn’t a good idea.
-It’s much better to mix in other sources of variability (e.g. time, process ID, etc.) so that subsequent runs will behave differently.
+* Depending on the address of a variable, as not all platforms support [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), as the single source of pseudo-randomness isn't a good idea.
+It's much better to mix in other sources of variability (e.g. time, process ID, etc.) so that subsequent runs will behave differently.